 On the front facade you will discover typical elements of Valencian culture: oranges, Valencia traditional houses, la Albufera (the lake park nearby Valencia)…

 I do recommend to have a glance at the interior too, as the decoration of the vestibule is also beautiful.

 The biggest park in Valencia, with more than 150 hectares, is an astounding lineal park that will bring you relaxation and fresh air in the middle of the city.

 The park used to be a river, but the Turia river burst its bank in 1957.

 The riverbed has been converted into this beautiful park.

-You can still see and cross 18 bridges that still cross the riverbed.
-The oldest bridge dates back to the middle ages and it is a very known place for Instagram photos.
+You can still see and cross 18 bridges over the riverbed.
+The oldest bridge dates back to the middle ages and it is a well known place for Instagram photos.

 In the park, you will find the Gullivert park, orange groves, palms, and paths that lead to sport facilities, play areas and fountains.
 It will also lead you to… Ciutat de les Arts i les Ciencies.

 Within minutes of the old-town you could be sunning yourself on a Mediterranean beach, playa de la Malvarrosa.
 It is a wide strip of golden sand that stretches for a kilometre along the city’s seafront.

 There are permanent restaurants right on the promenade next to the beach, so it is a perfect spot for a Spanish aperitivo.